-The student must submit a completed, typed dissertation draft to his or her dissertation committee for review no fewer than three weeks prior to the date of the Final oral examination.
-Approval of the dissertation draft indicates that the members of the dissertation committee judge it to be of sufficient quality to warrant holding the Final oral examination.
-Each dissertation committee member indicates approval of the dissertation draft by signing the Draft Approval/Notification of Final oral examination form that must be submitted to the Graduate School no later than two weeks before the date of the Final oral examination.
-Processing this form is the responsibility of the advisor.
-Once the Dean of the Graduate School approves the final oral examination committee, the Final oral examination Report is sent to the advisor.
+The student must submit a completed, typed dissertation draft to his or her dissertation committee for review no fewer than three weeks prior to the date of the Final Oral Examination.
+Approval of the dissertation draft indicates that the members of the dissertation committee judge it to be of sufficient quality to warrant holding the Final Oral Examination.
+Each dissertation committee member indicates approval of the dissertation draft by signing the Draft Approval/Notification of Final oral examination form that must be submitted to the Graduate School no later than two weeks before the date of the Final Oral Examination.
+Once the Graduate School approves the final oral examination committee, the Final Oral Examination Report form is sent to the advisor and committee members via email.